seefu-x/seefu-x/README.md

 <br/>
 .
-- :computer: Most used line of code `" explit "`
+- :computer: Most used line of code  " exploit "

 .